Steve Davis

-Outside snooker, Davis competed in nine-ball pool tournaments, most notably representing Europe in the Mosconi Cup eleven consecutive times between 1994 and 2004.
+Outside snooker, Davis competed in nine-ball pool tournaments, which included representing Europe in the Mosconi Cup eleven consecutive times between 1994 and 2004.
 A keen chess and poker player, he served as president of the British Chess Federation between 1996 and 2001 and competed in televised poker tournaments.
-A fan of progressive rock, he has an ongoing career as a radio broadcaster, club DJ, and musician; with Kavus Torabi and Michael J. York, he co-founded the electronic music band the Utopia Strong.
-He has authored or co-authored books on snooker, chess, cooking, and music, as well as three autobiographies.
-In 2013, he featured as a contestant on I'm a Celebrity...Get Me Out of Here!.
-He was made an MBE in the 1988 Birthday Honours and an OBE in the 2000 New Year Honours.
+In 2013, he featured as a contestant on I'm a Celebrity...Get Me Out of Here!, an ITV reality television series.
+A fan of progressive rock, he has an ongoing career as a radio broadcaster, club DJ and musician; with Kavus Torabi and Michael J. York, he co-founded the electronic music band the Utopia Strong, with which he has recorded several albums.
+He has authored and co-authored books on snooker, chess, cooking and music, as well as three autobiographies.

 Career

 Early career (1970–1979)

-Davis was born on 22 August 1957 in Plumstead, London, England.
-Davis's father Bill, a keen player, introduced him to snooker at the age of 12, and took him to play at his local working men's club.
-Bill gave Steve an instructional book: How I Play Snooker by Joe Davis.
+Davis was born on 22 August 1957 in Plumstead, London, the elder of two boys; Keith being his younger brother.
+Davis's father Bill, a keen player, introduced him to snooker at the age of 12 and took him to play at his local working men's club.
+Bill gave Steve an instructional book: How I Play Snooker by the unrelated Joe Davis.
 They studied the book, Davis later basing his technique on it during the 1970s.
 He began playing at the Lucania Snooker Club in Romford.
-The club manager brought his talent to the attention of Barry Hearn (chairman of the Lucania chain of snooker halls) when Davis was 18, and Hearn became his friend and manager.
+The club manager brought his talent to the attention of Barry Hearn (chairman of the Lucania chain of snooker halls) when Davis was 18 and Hearn became his friend and manager.
 Paid £25 a match by Hearn, Davis toured the United Kingdom and participated in challenge matches against established professionals such as Ray Reardon, John Spencer and Alex Higgins.
 Around this time he was nicknamed "Nugget" because, according to Hearn, "you could put your case of money on him and you knew you were going to get paid."

 Davis won the English Under-19 Billiards Championship in 1976.
 One of his last wins as a snooker amateur was against Tony Meo, another future professional, in the final of the 1978 Pontins Spring Open.
 He defended his title a year later, defeating future rival Jimmy White 7–4 in the final.
 Davis applied in 1978 to become a professional and was initially rejected, before being accepted with effect from 17 September 1978, becoming the youngest of the professional players.
 He made his professional television debut on Pot Black, where he played against Fred Davis.
 He played in his first World Snooker Championship in 1979, having won two qualifying matches, but lost 11–13 to Dennis Taylor in the first round proper.